AlexJohannson/portfolio/README.md

 ## Tech Stack

-This portfolio is built with **React**, using modular components, custom styling, and responsive layouts.
+This portfolio is built with **React** and deploy on **Vercel**, using modular components, custom styling, and responsive layouts.
 It reflects my ability to design professional interfaces, structure scalable codebases, and present technical work clearly.